Lord Mayor’s Better Suburbs Grants Guidelines - Community Facility Category

 Assessment and outcomes

-You will receive a letter advising whether your application was successful or unsuccessful within the timeframe indicated in the Round Dates table.
+The applicant will receive a letter advising whether the application was successful or unsuccessful within the timeframe indicated in the round dates table.

 The list of successful applicants will be published on Council’s website.